 Fall of even years.
-3(3-0) P: EPI 808 or EPI 809 RB: Calculus, linear algebra, regression, experimental designs.
-R: Open to students in the Epidemiology major or approval of department.
+3(3-0) P: (EPI 826 or concurrently) or EPI 826B RB: Calculus, linear algebra, regression, experimental designs.
+R: Open to students in the Department of Epidemiology and Biostatistics or approval of department.

 Study of specific biostatistical methods and epidemiology applications.